Arousal is all about alertness

 Optimal arousal

 Optimal arousal the level of arousal which matches the environment and activity.
 Sometimes it’s called ‘Just Right.’
-At night time, optimal arousal is low enough to facilitate sleep.
-At school, optimal arousal is when a student can focus and attended.
-In the playground or at a party, it’s normal for optimal arousal to be a bit higher as there’s more movement and usually excitement.
+There is no one exact ‘optimal’ arousal state that is correct for every situation.
+At night time, optimal arousal is a low energy state which facilitates sleep.
+At school, optimal arousal is a focused energy state which allows the learner to attend and participate.
+In the playground or at a party, it’s normal for optimal could be a higher energy state, as there’s more movement and usually excitement.

 Arousal and sensory processing